1. Mona Lisa - Leonardo da Vinci - 1503-1519

 (4) The Mona Lisa is a really small painting, measuring just 30 x 21 inches (77 x 53 centimetres).
 But it packs a punch.
 The eyes of the Mona Lisa appear to follow you around the room.
 This is a trick of optics, pulled off when da Vinci painted one of Mona Lisa's eyes slightly off-centre.
 There is also a lot of mystery about the work: why, for example, is Lisa smiling?
 And why did da Vinci include behind his subject a background of winding paths leading to icy mountains?

 (5) The Mona Lisa wasn't very famous until 21 August 1911.
 Until then, it was simply regarded as a fine example of Renaissance portraiture.
 But the Mona Lisa was stolen from the Louvre in the summer of 1911.
-Security was lax (the museum didn't notice it was missing for a day) and the police investigation was incompetent (Pablo Picasso was arrested on suspicion of the theft!).
+Security was lax (the museum didn't notice it was missing for 24 hours) and the police investigation was incompetent (bizarrely, Pablo Picasso was arrested on suspicion of the theft!).
 It turned out that the thief was a Louvre security guard, an Italian named Vincenzo Peruggia, who wanted to see the painting returned to Italy.
 He was caught when he tried to sell the work to the Uffizi Gallery in Florence.
 In the meantime, the Mona Lisa had become front-page news around the globe.

 2. Michelangelo - The Sistine Chapel - 1508-1512